 Within each question, it’s important to ask only questions the client cares to answer, and to ask good questions that can actually be answered.
 We do not want to ask a two-part question with potentially conflicting answers.
 This confuses the client and impedes your ability to discover and act.
 The word “and” does not belong in any questions.
 “And” means two questions.

 The categories also help keep questions focused and concise.
 We’ve found most questions can be asked in 12 words or less, making it even easier for your clients to engage.
 They don’t want to read – once they’ve done this a few times, they won’t even read the question, they’ll glance at the category, answer, and move on.

 It’s also important to design good questions that are fair and actionable.
 You’d never want to ask a question such as “Was the project on schedule?”
 That’s a knowable fact question.
 You know the answer without asking (at least, you should know).
 Instead, ask process questions where you can refine going forward, for example: “How well does our process help keep the project on schedule?”
 Now the evaluation is about the way you manage the schedule, rather than the actual schedule outcome.
 You could deliver on time but do so in a very risky way that the client finds uncomfortable.
 It’s important to understand any sense the client may have that you are not aligned with his goals.
 This type of question opens up more conversations and discoveries.

 Would you and your team like to learn more about client experience?
 Join CXps for a year's worth of knowledge-sharing, connection, and collaboration with others interested in learning about the theory and application of client experience and employee experience.

-If you’re ready to have a conversation with a client experience professional about improving your client feedback process, just click the button below.
+If you're ready to have a conversation with a client experience professional about improving your customer feedback process, just click the button below.